 Turning to comedy, Cruz had a role in 2010's Sex in the City 2.
 In 2011, she reunited with Johnny Depp for Pirates of the Caribbean: On Stranger Tides.
 She reunited with Woody Allen in 2012's To Rome with Love.
 In 2013, Cruz worked with Pedro Almodóvar again in the film I'm So Excited (Los amantes pasajeros).
 During this time, she also starred in more serious roles.
 In the film Twice Born (2012), she starred as Gemma, a mother who returns to the city of Sarajevo years after escaping the war with her only child.
 In 2013, she starred opposite Michael Fassbender in the Ridley Scott thriller, The Counselor.

 In 2015, she starred in the Spanish film Ma Ma, which she also co-produced.
 The following year she appeared as a secret agent in the comedy Zoolander 2 and in the British spy comedy Grimsby.

-In 2017, it was announced that Cruz will play fashion icon Donatella Versace in the second installment of Ryan Murphy's American Crime Story, entitled The Assassination of Gianni Versace.
-The show premiered in January 2018.
+In January 2018, Cruz played fashion icon Donatella Versace in the second installment of Ryan Murphy's American Crime Story, entitled The Assassination of Gianni Versace.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!